 We like to say that it’s what’s on the inside that counts, but nobody can deny that appearances play a rather large role in grabbing people’s attention.
 The simple fact is that if something is eye-catching, we are going to be all the more interested to know what lies beneath the surface.
 This is why it’s crucial to know how to format a blog post as a writer.

-You may think that blog writing is simply putting thoughts down on paper (or on a screen), but essentially, writing a blog post is content marketing – selling the info you’re writing about.
-Next to quality content, the most important part of your blog is formatting it.
+You may think that writing is simply putting thoughts down on paper (or on a screen), but essentially, writing a blog post is content marketing – selling the info you’re writing about.
+Next to quality content, the most important part of your site is formatting it.
 Laying the content out in a way that grabs your readers’ attention is key to success.
-Plus, a well-formatted blog makes search engines happy.
+Plus, a well-formatted site makes search engines happy.

 Step 1: Create Lists, Headings, and Subheadings